William Shirley: Governor of Massachusetts

 When Shirley assumed the governorship of Massachusetts in August 1741, he was immediately confronted with a currency crisis.
 The province had been suffering for many years with inflation caused by issuance of increasing quantities of paper currency.
 Late in Belcher's tenure, competing banking proposals had been made in a bid to address the issue, and a popular proposal for a bank secured by real estate had been enacted.
-This bank (the controversy over it having contributed to Belcher's recall) had been dissolved by an Act of Parliament, and Shirley had to negotiate the dissolution of the bank's assets and reclamation of the notes it had issued.
+This bank (the controversy over it having contributed to Belcher's recall) had been dissolved by an act of parliament, and Shirley had to negotiate the dissolution of the bank's assets and reclamation of the notes it had issued.
 In this process, which occupied the rest of 1741, Shirley deftly navigated legislation through the provincial assembly that provided a schedule for redeeming the bank's currency without causing the bank's principal owners to collapse under a deluge of redemptions.

 With rising tensions Shirley acted to strengthen the military defenses of the colony.
-He created a series of volunteer militia companies along the frontier.
+He created a series of provincial companies along the frontier.
 These included Burke's Rangers and Gorham's Rangers which became the model for Shirley's more famous creation Roger's Rangers.